Diary

 Thanksgiving is about to happen!

-For some reason, bath time wears me out and I started to get a bit sleepy.
+For some reason, bath time wears me out, and I started to get a bit sleepy.
 Mommy brought me upstairs and bundled me up in my soft blanket.
 After a little snack, I was ready for a nice nap in my crib.
 I must say that I slept incredibly well for a few hours.
 It was a very refreshing nap.

 Autumn wreath on a door

-Our guest are here!
+Our guests are here!

 To my surprise, I was placed in my high chair and fed my regular dinner.
 Why was I the only one eating?
 What happened to the turkey?
 Mommy was in the kitchen wrapping up the preparations.
 Turns out that the main dinner wasn’t ready yet.

 About half an hour later everyone was seated around the table, and of course I was included.
 Mommy gave me bits of potato, carrot, sweet potato, and small pieces of turkey.
 I sat with everyone and sampled the food.
-The turkey tasted pretty good and I ate several pieces.
-It does have quite a bit of texture, but if you eat it in small pieces they will fall apart in your mouth relatively easily.
+The turkey tasted pretty good, and I ate several pieces.
+It does have quite a bit of texture, but if you eat it in small pieces, they will fall apart in your mouth relatively easily.

 Baby self feeding with the pincer grasp